alfonsof/aws-python-examples/README.md

 **Compute - AWS Lambda:**

 * [awslambdahello](/awslambdahello) - AWS Lambda Function Hello World: Example of how to handle an AWS simple Lambda function and a text input.
-* [awslambdahello2](/awslambdahello2) - AWS Lambda Function other Hello World: Example of how to handle an AWS simple Lambda  function and a JSON input.
+* [awslambdahellojson](/awslambdahellojson) - AWS Lambda Function Hello World JSON: Example of how to handle an AWS simple Lambda  function and a JSON input.

 **Storage - Amazon S3:**